ABSanthosh/SWENG-881--Course-Project/ProgressReport1.md

 - **Dependencies**: The method relies solely on the input `str` and has no external state dependencies.

 **Testing Coverage Criteria**
-I selected **Edge Coverage** as the testing coverage criterion.
+The team selected **Edge Coverage** as the testing coverage criterion.
 This ensures that every edge in the control flow graph (i.e., each possible transition from the switch statement to an outcome) is exercised at least once.
 Edge coverage is appropriate here because it guarantees testing of all defined paths (valid delimiters and the error case) while remaining feasible given the simplicity of the method.

 **Test Cases**
 Based on edge coverage, the following test cases were generated: